Children’s Hospital Achieves Zero Contaminations with Kurin Lock

 • Over 12 months, the Steripath ISDD lowered the system-wide BCC to an average of 2.85%.

-• The hospital attributed poor compliance to the device’s difficulty of use, and they were unable
+• The hospital attributed poor compliance to the device’s difficulty of use, and they were unable to achieve the 1% target for BCC recommended by CLSI and CDC1,2

 To improve compliance and further reduce BCC, the system adopted Kurin passive technology as an alternative intervention.